solo-io/squash/README.md

   - [Eclipse](https://eclipse.org/ide/)

 Squash is under active development.
 APIs and compatibility are subject to change.
-We welcomd community participation to help identify potential bugs and compatibility issues.
+We welcome community participation to help identify potential bugs and compatibility issues.
 Please open a Github issue for any problems you may experience, and join us on our [slack channel](http://slack.solo.io)

 ---